miguecode/miguecode/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="27px" margin-left="3px"> ***About me***

 - 👨‍💻 I'm a **Frontend Developer** with a university degree in Programming.
-- ⏳ Currently working on ...
+- 💼 Currently working on Senzary LLC.
-  - My blog
-  - Another projects
 - 🎯 I look forward to collaborating in a professional environment.
 - 🏠 Outside tech, I love watching and talking about soccer ⚽, playing video games 🎮, and listening to music 🎵